What exactly is it?

-Alimony is one way the court can provide for financial equity between the parties after a divorce, especially after a long-term marriage.
-However, there are many different types of alimony including temporary, rehabilitative, bridge-the-gap, lump sum, durational, and permanent.
+Alimony is one way the court can provide for financial equity between the parties after a divorce.
+This is especially the case after a long-term marriage.
+However, there are many different types, including temporary, rehabilitative, bridge-the-gap, lump sum, durational, and permanent.

 - The duration of the marriage

 - The standard of living established during the marriage

 - The education, vocational skills, income, earning capacity, and employability of both parties

 - The age and health of both parties

 - The assets and liabilities of both parties, including non-marital and marital

 It is important to note that at this time there is no mathematical formula for alimony, like child support.
 However, the legislation has attempted to adopt a formula twice in recent years.
 More than likely, it will try again in the next legislative session.

 How is it awarded?